Canvas FAQ

 Students share all elements of the course.
 In other words, you can't hide content or restrict access to part of a course (i.e., content, assignments, etc.) by section, unless you create groups for each section.

 All automatically and manually created courses are unpublished by default.
 Unpublished courses are courses in preparation.
 Students cannot access or participate in an unpublished course.
-Students will see the course listed in ‘Future Enrollments’ section of their Courses menu.
-When the instructor publishes a course, it becomes subject to the Term Dates for the semester in which the course is taught.
-Term Dates are the actual start and end date of the terms and define when the course access begins and ends.
+Students will see the course listed in the ‘Future Enrollments’ section of their Courses menu.
+When the instructor publishes a course, it is subject to the Term Dates for the semester in which it is taught.
+Term Dates are the actual start and end dates of the terms and define when the course access begins and ends.

 By default, students will have access to their courses in Canvas seven days prior to the first day of class.
-Students will lose access to their courses in Canvas seven days after their last class.
+Students will lose access to their Canvas courses 7 days after their last class.

 By default, students will have access to their courses in Canvas 7 days prior to the first day of class.
 Students will lose access to their courses in Canvas 7 days after semester grades are posted in KSIS.